amatiasq/components/README.md

 ## Future

-The idea behind this is that someday, when `<template shadowrootmode="open">` is supported by browsers (or maybe today with a polyfill) a Server Side Rendering (SSR) or Static Site Generation (SSG) tool could import the `const template` export and serve pre-fill components insides
+The idea behind this is that someday, when `<template shadowrootmode="open">` is supported by browsers (or maybe today with a polyfill) a Server Side Rendering (SSR) or Static Site Generation (SSG) tool could import the `const template` export and serve pre-filled components' insides.

 ```html
 <sample-component>